 Y-12 used the following methods to correct sample results reported after 1989 for dietary levels of uranium.
+This section has been presented here only for information as to the Site's practices are with regard to correcting excretion sample results for dietary uranium.
 The range of background uranium values expected to be observed in urine samples is 0.14 to 0.57 dpm and the range of background uranium values expected to be observed in the fecal samples is 2.32 to 2.75 dpm (BWXT Y-12 2003b, p.
 75).
 Therefore, at Y-12, the reference point is established at the midpoint of the quoted ranges of values for urine (0.35 dpm/d) and fecal samples (2.5 dpm/sample).
-The ratios between 234U and 238U can also provide information to help characterize the sample.
-Natural background uranium typically has a 234U to 238U ratio of approximately 1:1.
+The ratios between U and U can also provide information to help characterize the sample.
+Natural background uranium typically has a U to U ratio of approximately 1:1.
 EU also has a characteristic ratio, typically greater than 3:1.
 DU, on the other hand, typically has a characteristic ratio of less than 0.9:1.